ToniWonKanobi/theoveranalyzed.net/posts/2015/2/23/porsche-will-put-navigation-into-your-classic-911-if-you-really-want-it.md

 @@ Title=Porsche Will Put Navigation Into Your Classic 911 If You Really Want It
 @@ Date=2015-02-23 12:24
 @@ Link=http://jalopnik.com/porsche-will-put-navigation-into-your-classic-911-if-yo-1687429377
 @@ Description=Owning a classic 911 is the pipe dream of many a car lover.
 However, how many of them would even consider throwing a Jensen single-DIN deck in there?
 Not likely as many.
-@@ Tags=Porsche, cars, radio
+@@ Tags=Porsche, cars, radio, 911, 964, 993, culture

-Someday -- though that someday is definitely not today -- I hope to have a [964](https://en.wikipedia.org/wiki/Porsche_964).
+Someday -- though that someday is definitely not today -- I hope to have a [964][wikipedia].

-As I've written [many times before](@@SiteRoot@@/2015/2/13/the-honda-nsx), I love early 90's cars like the last 'true' air-cooled classic 911.
+As I've written [many times before][theoveranalyzed], I love early 90's cars like the last 'true' air-cooled classic 911.

 The idea of having a car(s) from the era of my childhood is appealing not just because of the visual aspects, though that is a big part of it.